How To Rank Higher On Google – The Ultimate Guide

 - Avoid intrusive interstitials/popups, which can cover the main content or be hard to dismiss on smaller devices

-More searches are happening on smartphones and tablets now than desktop computers, so if you want your website ranked higher in Google search results, ensure it offers a seamless browsing experience across all platforms.
+More searches are happening on smartphones and tablets now than on desktop computers, so if you want your website ranked higher in Google search results, ensure it offers a seamless browsing experience across all platforms.

 Conclusion